 To ensure that you abide by the terms and conditions of any warranty, you may also need to make sure that the workshops you use for the mechanical service use only genuine, manufacturer-recommended replacement parts.

 If it is the first motorhome you have owned, you might be less familiar with the term habitation service.
-As the Camping and Caravanning Club explains, this is essentially the specialised servicing necessary to maintain the living quarters of your motorhome.
+It is essentially the specialised servicing necessary to maintain the living quarters of your motorhome.

 The habitation service typically covers facilities such as the gas, electrical, water, and heating systems in your motorhome – including the galley and the fridge, although some servicing of appliances might be done separately.
 It also covers a check for any leaks in the structure of your vehicle and any problems which might be traced to damp or mould.

 Habitation servicing is pretty thorough and time-consuming in giving the interior of your motorhome the exhaustive treatment it needs.
-Key areas of attention are:
+Typical tasks involved in a motorhome habitation service may include:

 As with mechanical servicing, regular habitation services are likely to be one of the conditions of the warranty that comes with your motorhome.
 For that to be valid, of course, you need to rely on a specialist workshop, experienced in conducting such servicing, to maintain your warranty.

-Probably the best way of achieving that degree of reassurance is to use a member of the Approved Workshop Scheme (AWS) set up by the National Caravan Council, the Camping and Caravanning Club, and the Caravan and Motorhome Club, suggests Practical Motorhome.
+Probably the best way of achieving that degree of reassurance is to use a member of the Approved Workshop Scheme (AWS) set up by the National Caravan Council, the Camping and Caravanning Club, and the Caravan and Motorhome Club.

 By choosing a reputable, approved, specialist workshop for your motorhome servicing, such as us here at Derby Motorhomes, you ensure that sufficient time is taken to carry out the rigorous checks, using the specialist tools that are required.